csd81/LP/0tutorial/chapters/xx05a.md

     Min_Production[p] <= production[p] <= Max_Production[p];
 ```

 There is another thing we can improve, which is actually a **modeling technique** rather than a language feature: we can introduce **auxiliary variables** for linear expressions.
-The variables, constraints, and the objective function will look like the following:
+The variables, constraints, and objective function will look like this:

 ```
 var production {p in Products}, >=Min_Production[p], <=Max_Production[p];